 Hiring a guest speaker

 It’s not essential to have a guest speaker for your webinar.
-However, having an expert voice on board can help you to leverage prospects from your efforts.
+However, having an expert voice on board can help you leverage prospects from your efforts.

 In addition to hiring a guest speaker, you may also want to consider whether you need the help of a professional technician or facilitator.
 These services will normally cost between $75 and $200.

 As a guide, you should expect to pay between $3,000 and $5,000 to host a webinar on average.
-Of course, you can spend considerably more than this, depending on the size and scope of the event that you are planning.
+Of course, you can spend considerably more or less than this, depending on the size and scope of the event you are planning.
 The most important thing is that you plan carefully so that you can set aside a realistic budget.